Romney Academy

-Romney Academy was an educational institution for higher learning in Romney, Virginia (now West Virginia).
+Romney Academy was an institution for higher education in Romney, Virginia (now West Virginia), United States.
 Romney Academy was first incorporated by the Virginia General Assembly on January 11, 1814, and was active until 1846 when it was reorganized as the Romney Classical Institute.
 In addition to the Romney Classical Institute, Romney Academy was also a forerunner institution to Potomac Seminary.
 Romney Academy was one of the earliest institutions for higher learning within the present boundaries of the state of West Virginia.

 With the growth of settlement in Pearsall's Flats, which was later the location of Romney, the need for educational facilities became apparent and the community began plans for the establishment of schools and churches.
 A log structure, which served as both a school and a church, was built at Pearsall's Flats around 1752 near Fort Pearsall.
-To provide for a teacher's payment, a form was circulated around Romney and each parent indicated on the paper how many of their children would attend the school and the type of payment the teacher would expect.
-By the time Romney was surveyed by Thomas Fairfax, 6th Lord Fairfax of Cameron laid out the town of Romney in 1762, the log school was still in existence.
+By the time the town of Romney was laid out in 1762, the log school was still in existence.
 That year, a stone school building was erected on the site to the immediate north of the old Hampshire County Courthouse and became known as Romney Academy.